Yōichirō

 Yōichirō, Yoichiro, Youichirou or Yohichiroh is a masculine Japanese given name.

-Possible writings
+Written forms

 Yōichirō can be written using different combinations of kanji characters.
 Some examples:

 The characters used for "ichiro" (一郎) literally means "first son" and usually used as a suffix to a masculine name, especially for the oldest son.
 The "yo" part of the name can use a variety of characters, each of which will change the meaning of the name ("洋" for ocean, "陽" for sunshine, "曜" and so on).